Wamuza1/School_District_Analysis/README.md

 <img width="1005" alt="Screen Shot 2022-05-22 at 8 15 08 PM" src="https://user-images.githubusercontent.com/92646311/169722524-25b39f75-9001-4cf3-8533-e906663d1a93.png">

-o	How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+**How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 The only differences are the averages and percentages passing scrores at Thomas High School.
 Scheel performance relatively remain the same compared to the other schools.